 Tribal-led Partnerships are those that emerge from and are supported by Tribal governments and/or Indigenous community(s) within a landscape.
 We anticipate such Partnerships will be convened by federally- or state-recognized Tribes (or designated departments/offices) and/or by organizations that are governed or operated by Indigenous communities/community members.
-Non-Tribal entities may submit proposals on behalf of Tribal-led Partnerships, but are required to include a letter of support from a Tribe and/or Tribal- or Indigenous-led organization affirming that the Partnership is being catalyzed by and emerging from the Tribal community(s).
+Non-Tribal entities may submit proposals on behalf of Tribal-led Partnerships, but are required to include a letter of support from a Tribe and/or Tribal- or Indigenous-led organization affirming Tribal leadership of that Partnership and articulating how the Partnership is centering and prioritizing Tribal community(s) interests.